-The future of government work overview has been added to your bookmarks.
+The future of government work overview has been saved

 New technologies are changing the way work gets done and opening up new opportunities for boosting employee productivity and effectiveness.
 How can government agencies take advantage of these changes?